omnious19/caprover/captain-sample-apps/readme.md

 # Sample Apps

 Just a bunch of sample apps for you to quickly try out functionality that CapRover gives you.
-Most importantly, pay attention to `captain-definition` files.
+Most importantly, pay attention to `dockstation-definition` files.

 You can see more apps, such as **Django**, **Elixir/Phoenix** and **Laravel**, in our community sample apps here: